aamirazad/tigertutoringtool/content/tinker/biochemistry.md

 : CHONS PONCH CHO CHO!
 And you can remember PNCL.
 You can remember this by PNC Park with L for looser.
 Chons-Protein Ponch-Nitrogen Cho-carbs cho-Lipids.

 Saturated/Unsaturated fatty acid
-: Saturated fatty acids are acids full of Hydrogen atoms, and unsaturdated is not full of hydrogens
+: Saturated fatty acids are acids full of Hydrogen atoms, and unsaturated is not full of hydrogens
 ![fatty acid](images/acid.png)

 * What is a substrate?
 A substrate is the compound that the enzyme reacts with at the active site